Here's every electric vehicle that qualifies for the current and upcoming US federal tax credit

 Under the terms mentioned above, these are the EVs that could qualify for the full $7,500 credit beginning January 1, 2023.

-Please note that the list below features EVs assembled in North America and comes directly from fueleconomy.gov who, like all of us is still figuring out which EVs will actually qualify.
+Please note that the list below features EVs assembled in North America and comes directly from The IRS who, like all of us is still figuring out which EVs will actually qualify.
 Bear with us and trust we will keep this list updated often.

 All-electric vehicles